How Great Testimonials Transform Business

 “Timeliness” and “motivation” are two important factors in gathering testimonials.
 One survey reports that testimonials need to be gathered within one month after purchase to be relevant.
 Some retail businesses get instant feedback by providing a survey link on their receipt.
 Online businesses might follow-up with an email shortly after delivery with links to a survey or a social media site where they can leave a review.

-Consider offering an incentive to motivate customers.
-Some businesses offer a chance to win cash rewards if customers leave a review.
-Others provide coupons for reduced pricing on a customer’s next purchase or a giveaway item.
+Some businesses offer an incentive to motivate customers.
+For example, offer a chance to win cash rewards if customers leave a review.
+Or provide coupons for reduced pricing on a customer’s next purchase or a giveaway item.
 But be careful about offering incentives.
 You may incur financial penalties for doing so.
 Here are some alternatives to incentives.

 Here are some other tools you can use to gather feedback: